 - Do not smoke cigarettes.
 Talk with your doctor if you need help quitting.
 Also avoid exposure to cigarette smoke.

 - Take your medicines the way your providers recommend.

 - Don't miss doctor appointments.

-When you have extra cholesterol in your blood, it can build up inside the walls of your heart’s arteries (blood vessels).
+When you have extra cholesterol in your blood, it can build up inside the walls of your heart's arteries (blood vessels).
 This buildup is called plaque.
 It can narrow your arteries and reduces or stops blood flow.
 The plaque is also unstable and can suddenly rupture and cause a blood clot.
 This is what causes a heart attack, stroke, or other serious heart disease.

 Most people with diabetes are prescribed a medicine to reduce their LDL cholesterol levels.
 Medicines called statins are most often used.
 You should learn how to take your statin medicine and how to watch for side effects.
 Your doctor will tell you if there is a target LDL level you need to aim for.